 But, where do you start?

-Working with clients trying to determine their performance and identify improvement opportunities, I always start with the top six strategic benchmarks:
+Working with clients trying to determine their performance and identify improvement opportunities, I always start with the top seven strategic benchmarks:

 1. Revenue Growth